 In this article, we discuss the difficulty of the trail leading to Franklin Falls.
 Then, we discuss some popular trail questions that potential visitors might have.

 Franklin Falls Trail is a 2-mile out-and-back trail that is relatively easy to hike.

 Since there is only an elevation gain of 367 feet, visitors don’t have to undergo a grueling ascend to reach the coveted destination.
 Instead, there is a gentle incline with many stairs.
 This minimizes the possibility of accidents and injuries.

 Franklin Falls Trail is well marked throughout.
 This makes it the perfect trail for a solo traveler or the entire family.
 The majority of children will be able to handle the 1-mile trek.

 Trees provide ample shade on the trail during the spring and summer months.
-This minimizes the impact of the heat during this time of year, which only makes the trail more accessible.

 Franklin Falls is located in Snoqualmie Pass just off of Interstate 90.
 There are tons of outdoor activities in this region of the US due to the proximity of the Cascades.
 This includes hiking on many nearby trails as well as camping, biking, fishing, hunting, and boating.